-Among Tyson's facilities are processing plants, rendering plants, blending mills, feed mills, broiler hatcheries, breeder houses, and more than a dozen distribution centers.
+Among Tyson's facilities are processing plants, rendering plants, blending mills, feed mills, broiler hatcheries, breeder houses, and distribution centers.

-Tyson's major export markets include Canada, Central America, China, the European Union, Japan, Mexico, the Middle East, South Korea, and Taiwan.
-The company generates limited revenue from exports however; they account for about $5 billion annually, or just more than 10% of total sales.
+Tyson's major export markets include Australia, Canada, Central America, Chile, China, the European Union, Japan, Mexico, the Middle East, South Korea, Thailand and Taiwan.
+The company generates limited revenue from exports however; they account for about $5 billion annually.

 Sales and Marketing

-Since falling from its peak of $41.3 billion in 2016, Tyson Foods' revenue has steadily increased.
+Since falling from $41.4 billion in 2016, Tyson Foods' revenue has steadily increased.
 Net income has had a stronger journey over the past five years, more than tripling since 2014.

-Net income that year was up 70% to $3 billion because of the increased revenue and a nearly $300 million income tax benefit (related to the Tax Cuts and Jobs Act of 2017) compared to an $850 million expense in fiscal 2017.
+Net income that year was down 33% to $2 billion because of the increased revenue and a over $460 million income tax expense (related to the Tax Cuts and Jobs Act of 2017) compared to an $282 million benefit in fiscal 2018.

-Cash at the end of fiscal 2018 was $270 million, a decrease of about $48 million from the prior year.
-Cash from operations contributed $3 billion to the coffers, while investing activities used $1.9 billion, mainly for acquisitions and capital expenditures.
-Financing activities used another $1.1 billion, primarily for stock buyback and dividends paid.
+Cash at the end of fiscal 2019 was $484 million, an increase of about $214 million from the prior year.
+Cash from operations contributed $2.5 billion to the coffers, while investing activities used $3.4 billion, mainly for acquisitions and capital expenditures.
+Financing activities used another $1.2 billion, primarily for stock buyback and dividends paid.